imperva/dsfkit/README.md

 This guide covers the following main topics.
 Additional guides are referenced throughout, as listed in the Quick Links section below.

 * How to deploy Imperva’s Data Security Fabric (DSF) with step-by-step instructions.
-* How to verify that the deployment was successful using the DSFKit output.
+* How to verify that the deployment was successful using the eDSF Kit output.
 * How to undeploy DSF with step-by-step instructions.

 #### Typographical Conventions